Live your best life: how vitamins and supplements reduce stress

 Unchecked stress can take years off your life

-While stress is pervasive and dangerous, there are ways to mitigate its effects.
-Besides practicing mindfulness or deep breathing regularly, eating a healthy diet and getting good exercise, several herbal supplements and vitamins have been shown to help alleviate stress and it's symptoms.
+While stress is pervasive, there are ways to mitigate its effects.
+Besides practicing mindfulness or deep breathing regularly, eating a healthy diet and getting good exercise, several herbal supplements and vitamins have been shown to help alleviate stress and its symptoms.

 These 4 herbal supplements are nature’s stress remedies

-While stress, anxiety and depression may be more common these days, they’ve affected people for thousands of years.
+While stress may be more common these days, it has affected people for thousands of years.
 In ancient times, people used herbal therapies celebrated in traditional Chinese medicine and Ayurveda to help manage stress.
 Consider yourself a skeptic?
 Rest assured that recent clinical studies are lending credibility to long-held beliefs regarding the impact of herbal medicines.